SSL Certificates FAQ

 Browser ubiquity is the term used in the industry to describe the estimated percentage of Internet users that will inherently trust an SSL certificate.
 The lower the browser ubiquity, the less people will trust your certificate – clearly, if you are operating a commercial site you require as many people as possible to trust your SSL certificate.
 As a general rule, any SSL certificate with over 95% browser ubiquity is acceptable for a commercial site.

 Ubiquity is however not the only consideration in deciding whether one SSL certificate is better than another.
-Businesses that need to maximize customer confidence buy certificates from well known, long time security vendors e.g. GeoTrust who is WebTrust compliant.
+Businesses that need to maximize customer confidence buy certificates from well-known, long-time security vendors e.g. GeoTrust who is WebTrust compliant.

 What Type Of Servers Does GeoTrust Support?